hslr-s/sun-panel-doc/docs/introduce/project.md

 - 🍻 Simple usage without the need to connect to an external database
 - 🍾 Rich icon styles for free combination, supports [Iconify icon library](https://icon-sets.iconify.design/)
 - 🚁 Supports opening small windows in the webpage (some third-party websites may block this feature)
+- 🐳 Simple Docker manager, support the opening and shutdown of the container, control the container;

 ## TODO